Iraqi Ground Forces: Invasion of Kuwait and the Persian Gulf War

 By the eve of the Invasion of Kuwait which led to the 1991 Persian Gulf War, the army was estimated to number 1,000,000 men.
 Just before the Persian Gulf War began, the force comprised 47 infantry divisions plus 9 armoured and mechanised divisions, grouped in 7 corps.
 This gave a total of about 56 army divisions, and total land force divisions reached 68 when the 12 Iraqi Republican Guard divisions were included.
 Eisenstadt notes that four Republican Guards security divisions were formed between the invasion of Kuwait and the outbreak of war.
 They remained in Iraq during the war.
-Although it was said at the time in Western media that Iraqi troops numbered approximately 545,000 (even 600,000) Friedman (1992) writes that the quantitative descriptions of the Iraqi army at the time were exaggerated, for a variety of reasons.
+Although the coalition ground forces believed they faced approximately 545,000 Iraqi troops at the beginning of the ground campaign, the quantitative descriptions of the Iraqi army at the time were exaggerated, for a variety of reasons.
 Many of the Iraqi troops were also young, under-resourced and poorly trained conscripts.
 Saddam did not trust the army; among counterbalancing security forces was the Iraqi Popular Army.

 The wide range of suppliers of Iraqi equipment resulted in a lack of standardization.
 It additionally suffered from poor training and poor motivation.
 The majority of Iraqi armoured forces still used old Chinese Type 59s and Type 69s, Soviet-made T-55s & T-62s from the 1950s and 1960s, and some T-72s from the 1970s in 1991.
 These vehicles were not equipped with up-to-date equipment, such as thermal sights or laser rangefinders, and their effectiveness in modern combat was very limited.
 The Iraqis failed to find effective countermeasures to the thermal sights and the sabot rounds used by M1 Abrams, Challenger 1 and other tanks of the Allied forces.
 U.S. M1A1s could effectively engage and destroy Iraqi tanks from well outside the distance (e.g. 8,200 ft to Iraqi ranges of 6,600 ft) that Iraqi tanks could engage.